Near-Optimality for Single-Source Personalized PageRank: Introduction

-We briefly summarize the best-known computational upper bounds for answering Single-Source Personalized PageRank (SSPPR) queries under both absolute (SSPPR-A) and relative (SSPPR-R) error guarantees.
-These bounds are primarily derived from three foundational algorithmic paradigms—Monte Carlo (MC), Forward Push (FP), and Backward Push (BP)—and have been further refined through various state-of-the-art (SOTA) techniques.
-A comprehensive review of these algorithms, along with their complexity analyses, is provided in Appendix~\ref{sec:upper_bounds}.

-\paragraph{Basic Techniques.} The MC method provides a sample-based approximation to the PPR vector using $\alpha$-decay random walks, and achieves high-probability relative error guarantees with expected time complexity { $\bigo\left(\log(1/\delta)/\delta\right)$} for SSPPR-R, or { $\bigo\left(\log(1/\varepsilon)/\varepsilon^2\right)$} for SSPPR-A. The FP method is a local-push algorithm that simulates random walks deterministically via graph traversal.
+\mypara{Upper Bounds.} Prior arts primarily use three foundational algorithmic paradigms, namely, Monte Carlo (MC), Forward Push (FP), and Backward Push (BP), and have been further refined through various state-of-the-art (SOTA) techniques.
+The MC method provides a sample-based approximation to the SSPPR vector using $\alpha$-decay random walks, and achieves high-probability relative error guarantees with expected time complexity { $\bigo\left(\log(n)/\delta\right)$} for SSPPR-R, or { $\bigo\left(\log(1/\varepsilon)/\varepsilon^2\right)$} for SSPPR-A. The FP method is a local-push algorithm that simulates random walks deterministically via graph traversal.
 To guarantee an additive error of $\varepsilon$, it requires setting a residue threshold $r_{\max} = \varepsilon/m$, resulting in a worst-case time complexity of $\bigo(m/\varepsilon)$.
-The BP method is similarly structured but performs the push operation in reverse, and when applied naively to SSPPR-A for all target nodes, also yields $\bigo(m/\varepsilon)$ complexity.
+The BP method is similarly structured but performs the push operation in reverse, tailored to STPPR.
+With \textit{global} BP, $\bigo(m\log(1/\delta))$ is required for solving STPPR.
+BP can also be applied naively to SSPPR-A for all target nodes with $\bigo(m/\varepsilon)$ complexity.
+To overcome the inefficiencies of basic PPR algorithms, hybrid methods that combine Monte Carlo (MC) sampling with local-push strategies have been developed. \citet{fora} improves upon MC by first using FP and then refining the result via targeted MC.
+Balancing these two phases, it achieves an expected complexity of $\bigo\!\bigl(\sqrt{(m\log n)/\delta}\bigr)$ for SSPPR-R query. ~\citet{wu2021unifying} restructures FP to enforce a more regular push schedule, reducing total residual mass more efficiently and yielding $\bigo\!\bigl(m\log(1/\varepsilon)\bigr)$ for SSPPR-A and comparable efficiency for SSPPR-R when combined with MC.
+More recently,~\citet{wei2024approximating} combine MC with an adaptive variant of Backward Push (BP).
+Their approach first constructs a candidate set via a coarse MC estimation, and then refines it using selective backward pushes together with additional random walks, achieving a sublinear expected complexity of $\bigo\!\bigl(\sqrt{m\log n}/\varepsilon\bigr)$ for SSPPR-A. For the single-target case,~\citet{rbs} introduce randomness into the deterministic BP procedure, yielding an unbiased estimator with bounded variance while avoiding the propagation of negligible probability mass.
+Their method answers STPPR in $\bigo\!\bigl(\frac{n}{\delta}\cdot\log n\bigr)$ time, with an additional preprocessing cost of $O(m)$ to sort in-neighbors.
+Subsequent work~\cite{bertram2025estimating} further improves the complexity to $\bigo\!\left(\min\!\left(m\log\!\bigl(\tfrac{1}{\delta}\bigr),\,\tfrac{n}{\delta}\cdot\log n\right)\right)$ by combining classical Power Iteration with MC techniques.